aberba/aberba.github.io/_posts/2021-01-11-a-simple-web-server-with-arsd-cgi.md

 > Zero system dependencies!!

 Now, I'm will be using the D package manager, dub, to run the server app.
-Create a dub projects by running `dub init arsd-cgi-demo` command from your command line where `arsd-cgi-demo` is your project's name.
+Create a dub project by running `dub init arsd-cgi-demo` command from your command line where `arsd-cgi-demo` is your project's name.
 Make sure to add `arsd-official:cgi` when prompted to add a dependency as follows:

-> The D package manager called [dub](https://dub.pm/getting_started) to create
-> and run the project.
-Dub comes bundled with the D compiler when installed.

 ```sh
 dub init arsd-cgi-demo